publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 The conventions dictate the first of these in each case, but we are looking at the possible options and encourage new choices.

-> Note that in the First Folio no Scenes are constructed and the acts are labelled thus: _Actus Secundus_
+> Note that in the First Folio[^4] no Scenes are constructed and the acts are labelled thus: _Actus Secundus_

 [![Actus Secundus in A Midusmmer Night's Dream of the First Folio](/images/msndactus_secondus.jpg)](/images/msndactus_secondus.jpg)